saltstack/salt/doc/topics/best_practices.rst

 This clear definition ensures that the user is properly informed of what each state will do.

-Another example comes from the :formula:`vim-formula`:
+Another example comes from the :formula_url:`vim-formula`:

 .. code-block:: bash